gchq/event-logging-schema/README.md

 ## Documentation

-See [here](./docs/SUMMARY.md) for more detail about the structure of the schema.
+See [here](https://gchq.github.io/event-logging-schema/) for the full documention on the schema.

 ## Building the schema